How deep learning with AI and ML in healthcare will positively change the industry

 A use case?
 A doctor under time pressure on rounds has specific, swift information to make the most precise diagnoses and suggest personalized treatments based on historical clinical data, experience, and research.
 That informs the best patient care plans, fast.
 It also helps the care team know what prescriptions and doses to provide and how to deliver a satisfying, successful patient care stay that doesn’t last longer than it should.

 Intelligently Monitor Chronic Conditions: Consider the use case of patients with chronic conditions—growing rapidly in number in the United States and around the world.
 Doctors and healthcare organizations are swiftly adopting remote patient monitoring (RPM).
-It can send live patient data from connected devices for things like blood pressure, heart rate, blood sugar, pacemaker data, and much more.
+It can send live patient data from connected devices like blood pressure, heart rate, blood sugar, and much more.
 This provides much more reliable and accurate patient data and bridges what has always been a challenging doctor-patient communications gap.

 Better Patient Surgical Treatments and Procedures: Imagine the mastery of the greatest surgeons guiding precision, repeatable, ever-improving devices.
 That’s the promise of machine learning and robotic process automation (RPA) driven by artificial intelligence.